conradwt/pybay-workshops-2018/README.md

     $ exit
     ```

-  Note:  One can use any editor within the current host operating system directory to edit
+  Note:  One can use any editor within the current host operating system (OS) directory to
-         and run Python applications within the Docker container.
+         edit and run Python files and applications within the guest OS (i.e. Ubuntu).

 ## Support